 Cequence integrates with API gateways, CDNs, cloud providers, WAFs, and observability platforms.

-The platform also pushes events to ServiceNow, Jira, Slack, and PagerDuty for ticketing and alerting workflows.
+Events also push to ServiceNow, Jira, Slack, and PagerDuty for ticketing and alerting workflows.

 Deployment Options